joncto/research-services/docs/solrwayback/features.md

 ## Wordcloud
+{: .warning }
-*WARNING: We encourage you to only use Wordcloud for small domains.
-The Wordcloud generator demands a lot of memory and for large domains, it will take long time to generate.*
+> We encourage you to only use Wordcloud for small domains.
+The Wordcloud generator demands a lot of memory and for large domains, it will take long time to generate.

 Wordcloud allow you to visualise the most common words on a specific domain.
 The bigger the word, the more frequent it is.